 As for The Da Vinci Code’s treatment of the Knights Templar themselves, Brown presumes only that they worked to guard the secret of the Temple of Solomon (despite their ostensible goal of protecting pilgrims to the Holy Land), which Martin Lunn corroborates (DVC, XXXVII, 158; Lunn, 28).
 Even so, Brown likely errs in suggesting that the Priory was an influential organization that controlled the Knights Templar, as in truth the Knights were quite real, just like the Palmarians, but the Priory remains shrouded in a veil of mystery.

 The Lost Symbol employs both fact and fiction regarding the Freemasons, taking a society with layers of both secrecy and openness and capitalizing on its rituals and allure.
-The entire novel rests on the quest for the Masons’ secrets, they key to which is supposedly the Masonic Pyramid.
-The Masons are not a religious organization, as are the Palmarians in Origin, but the society does have a spiritual aspect, as all Masons believe in a higher power, known as The Great Architect of the Universe, and the brotherhood also provides an opportunity for men to explore some of the existential questions that religions seek to address, including some that Edmond Kirsch also addresses in Origin, such as “What happens when I die?”.
+The entire novel rests on the quest for the Masons’ secrets, the key to which is supposedly the Masonic Pyramid.
+The Masons are not a religious organization, as are the Palmarians in Origin, but the society does have a spiritual aspect, as all Masons believe in a higher power, known as The Great Architect of the Universe, and the brotherhood also provides an opportunity for men to explore some of the existential questions that religions seek to address, including some that Edmond Kirsch also addresses in Origin, such as “What happens when I die?”

 In contrast with the Palmarians, a wealth information is available on the Masons, although a significant portion of it is false (Beyer, 139).
 As Langdon points out, “Misinformation about the Masons was so commonplace that even educated Harvard students seemed to have surprisingly warped conceptions about the brotherhood” (TLC, VI, 26).
 However, information even about secret Masonic rituals can be found on the Internet, so Langdon’s claim that “ ‘the Masons are not a secret society … they are a society with secrets’ ” is not entirely accurate (Beyer, 135).
 Although Brown bases his portrayal of the Masons on facts, he does take liberties with the realities of the organization.
 For instance, Mal’akh participates in “a rather intense ritual” (as described by NBC’s Matt Lauer) involved in ascension to the 33rd degree of Masonry; this involves drinking wine from a skull and taking an oath (Beyer, 140-1).
 However, the ritual, while performed in the past, no longer takes place today (Beyer, 140-1).
 Moreover, the Masonic Pyramid, the quest for the secrets of which drives the novel’s plot, does not actually exist (Beyer, 86).
 As is common for the author, in The Lost Symbol Brown bases the story on the facts of Freemasonry but does not hesitate to embellish – just as countless others have done before him.